Dotnet-IO-logger/core/Promotions/2_CheckHttpLogs.md

 }

 JD: Oh, so the real value was hiding in plain sight!
-And here I was, ready to dive into the world of string arrays as if it was a treasure map…
+And here I was ready to dive into the world of string arrays as if it was a treasure map…

 Support engineer: Sometimes, the treasure is not in the ‘X’ that marks the spot, but in understanding the map itself.